railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Once several Bill of Materials have been defined for a particular product it's necessary to have a system to enable Open ERP to select one of them for use.
 By default the Bill of Materials with the lowest sequence number is selected by the system.

 But to gain more control over the process during the sale or procurement, you can use *properties*.
-The menu *Production Management > Configuration > Properties* enables you to define properties, which are concept that can be defined arbitrarily to help in the selection of Bills of Materials when you have a choice of BoM.
+The menu :menuselection:`Production Management --> Configuration --> Properties` enables you to define properties, which are concept that can be defined arbitrarily to help in the selection of Bills of Materials when you have a choice of BoM.

 .. note:: Properties